narges-mhm/PnP-elast/README.md

 # PnP-elast
 Plug-and-Play elasticity reconstruction

-This repo contains the python code and synthetic data used for the simulation results of the following article (will be presented at ):
+This repo contains the python code and synthetic data used for the simulation results of the following article (submitted to ICASSP2021 ):

 N. Mohammadi, M. M. Doyley, M. Cetin.
-"Physics-based Learning of Ultrasound Elasticity Modulus using DnCNN Plug-and-play Prior"
+"Ultrasound Elasticity Imaging using Physics-based Models and Plug-and-Play Priors"